This is the promise of love

 There shall be seasons refreshing

-Sent from the savior above
+Sent from the savio

 Showers of blessings this is the promise we need